 Bear in mind that retake policies vary depending on your jurisdiction, so review the guidelines specific to your location.
 Typically, you’ll need to wait at least 45 days before retaking the exam, and there may be a limit on the total number of attempts allowed.

-New York: You’re allowed to take the NCLEX exam unlimited times, but you need to wait 45 days between each attempt.
+In New York, you can take the NCLEX exam unlimited times, but you need to wait 45 days between each attempt.
 You can take the test up to eight times a year.

-Illinois: You can retake the NCLEX exam up to eight times a year, but with a 45-day gap between each attempt.
-However, you are required to pass within 3 years of graduating from nursing school.
+In Illinois, you can retake the NCLEX exam up to eight times a year, but with a 45-day gap between each attempt.
+However, you must pass within 3 years of graduating from nursing school.

-North Carolina: There’s no limit on how many times you can take the NCLEX.
-You can retake it every 45 days, with no restrictions or mandatory refresher courses.
+In North Carolina, there’s no limit on how many times you can take the NCLEX.
+You can retake it every 45 days without restrictions or mandatory refresher courses.